pramnora/characterAI/README.md

 - Microsoft Bing
 - etc.

-You simply just visit that site; then, can ask the bot questions.../
+You, quite simply, just go and visit that site; then, can ask the bot questions.../
-or, you can tell it what to do...such as generate this/or, generate that, including:
+or, you can tell it precisely what to do...such as generate this/or, generate that, including:

-text/programming language code/foreign language/pictures/-etc.
+- text: poem/play
+- programming language code
+- foreign language
+- pictures
+- etc.

+-(**NOTE**: Some of these AI bots do only 'specific' tasks: generate/draw a pic;
+whilst other bots are a lot more 'general' in use, such as: search engine related.)-

 -----